ai/twitter2vk/README.markdown

 * `include` – list of text or regexp patterns to repost excluded statuses.
 * `format` – format reposted status. `%status%` will be replaced by status text, `%url%` by status link on Twitter.
+* `last` — text after `format`.
+If status will be longer that VK allow, `format` will be trim first.
+So `last` it useful, to set link to Twitter status.
 * `replace` – list of array with 2 elements to replace text in status.
 Code `:user_to_url` will replace user name to his Twitter link.
 * `last_message` – file to contain ID of last reposted message.